 - the use of data collected by digital platforms and other entities to develop Artificial Intelligence (AI) systems, and the potential of these systems to cause a range of difficult-to-predict-and-control consequences, some on a massive scale of potentially harmful impact.

-This mix of concerns is feeding a generalized unease that the optimistic vision of digital technology enhancing democracy and expanding freedom and opportunity for all may be replaced by a harsh reality characterized by further degradation of democratic systems and concentration and abuse of economic and political power.
+- public fears that the optimistic vision of digital technology enhancing democracy and expanding freedom and opportunity for all may be replaced by a harsh reality characterized by further concentration and abuse of economic and political power and;

 Where to look for solutions?

-Their recent actions suggest that Congress and the FTC are at least temporarily taking more seriously their responsibilities to help address these problems.
-But the former’s overall dysfunction and lack of technical expertise (as evidenced in recent hearings), and the latter’s failure to adequately enforce its consent decree until a whistleblower spoke out, leaves me skeptical about relying heavily on them to develop, update and enforce policies that constrain socially harmful tendencies of a tech sector that is extremely dynamic and increasingly central to the function of our social, economic and political systems.
+Their recent actions suggest that Congress and the FTC are at least temporarily taking more seriously their responsibilities to help address these challenges.
+But the former’s overall dysfunction and lack of technical expertise (as evidenced in recent hearings), and the latter’s failure to adequately enforce its consent decree until a whistleblower spoke out, raises serious questions about the extent to which they can be relied on to develop, update and enforce policies that constrain socially harmful tendencies of a tech sector that is extremely dynamic and increasingly central to the function and future evolution (or devolution) of our social, economic and political systems.